Education Listening Hub

 The Salford Safeguarding Partnership (SSCP) works with a wide range of partners and is committed to promoting engagement and participation from a wide range of professionals and those that live in Salford.
 We believe that children, young people, families, carers, and local communities in Salford need to be listened to so that we can understand what matters and can make a positive difference to people living in Salford.

-The Listening Hub pages on this website are being developed so that you can engage with us.
+The Listening Hub pages on this website are being developed so that you can better engage with us.
 Please use the form at the bottom of this page to contact us for a number of reasons such as: to become engaged in a focus groups, to share any experiences, issues, suggestions, ideas, queries, or just to find out more.
 We want to hear from you!
 Your Voice matters!

 The SSCP wishes to increase their engagement with schools to capitalise upon the knowledge and experience of those responsible for safeguarding within educational establishments across Salford.